-Amelia is a pharmacist who has worked at the Royal Brompton & Harefield NHS Foundation Trust since 2011, completed a diploma in Clinical Pharmacy Practice at the University of Keele with distinction.
+Amelia is a pharmacist who has worked at the Royal Brompton & Harefield NHS Foundation Trust since 2011, she completed a diploma in Clinical Pharmacy practice at the University of Keele with distinction.
 In 2014 she joined the Electronic Prescribing and Medicines Administration (EPMA) Team, completing a successful project deploying EPMA to inpatient areas.
-Amelia is now the EPMA Team lead and is looking to bring electronic prescribing to the trust’s outpatient departments.
+Amelia is now the EPMA Team lead and is looking to bring electronic prescribing to the Trust’s outpatient departments.

 Problem: Outpatient prescribing processes are paper based, this leads to incomplete prescriptions, easily avoidable prescribing errors, such as prescribing medications patients have documented allergies to, and issues with medication supply due to illegible prescriptions.
-Patients have to physically deliver their prescription to the pharmacy to receive medications; this not only introduces a delay in supply, but for our large cohort of cystic fibrosis (CF) patients can cause problems as patients should be segregated from each other.
+Patients have to physically deliver their prescription to the pharmacy to receive medications; this not only introduces a delay in supply, but for the large cohort of cystic fibrosis (CF) patients at the Trust this can cause problems as patients should be segregated from each other.

 Solution: Amelia is looking to deploy her inpatient prescribing system (MedChart) to outpatient areas.
 This will allow the use of standard prescriptions for commonly used medications, use of clinical decision support warnings and improve prescription clarity.
 Furthermore, Amelia is looking for the option to send prescription requests directly to pharmacy electronically for more efficient work flow, and to support the segregation of CF patients.

 Scale: The Trust saw more than 200,000 patients in outpatients last year and this project is looking to deploy electronic prescribing to all clinics across the two hospital sites.